axibase/atsd/administration/update.md

 ## Validation

-Once the update is completed, the script will print out the following message:
+Once the update is completed, the script prints out the following message:

 ```txt
 Update process finished successfully.